 Emergent Organizational Development and Emergent Change® (EODC®) , Emergent Organizational Development® (EOD®) and Emergent Change® are under registered trademark, 2017.
 All writings are considered under copyright as per The Institute For Emergent Organizational Development and Emergent Change®, Patrick Trottier and Associates.
 Written permission is required.(The Paris Convention for the Protection of Industrial Property.
 As of January 2019, the Convention has 177 contracting member countries).

-As organizations move into the 21st Century, Leadership must itself transform as organizations today are facing a significant increase in the rate of change and greater complexities in the issues, opportunities and challenges people and organizations face.
+As organizations move into the 21st Century, Leadership must itself transform itself as organizations today are facing a significant increase in the rate of change, novel technologies as well as greater complexities related to the opportunities and challenges people and organizations face.

-To Realise What The Challenge Is For Leadership, Let’s Look At Why CEOs Get Fired
+To Realize What The Challenge Is For Leadership, Let’s Look At Why CEOs Get Fired

-Here is a landmark study and the key reasons why CEOs and Sr. Management get fired and what really matters as organizations in the 21st Century seek changes from the old ways of their ancient hierarchical structures to meet these new complexities and challenges.
+Below is a landmark study that identifies the key reasons why CEOs and Sr. Management get fired.
+It also identifies what really matters to organizations in the 21st Century as they seek to change from the old ways of their ancient hierarchical structures in order to meet the new complexities and challenges of our modern times.